 PBPK modeling enables extrapolation of relevant endpoints from in vitro and in vivo data and the answering of myriad 'what if' drug development questions.
-Simcyp PBPK models describe the drug concentration in different organs, behavior across different body tissues, and thus help to inform clinical trial design, first-in-human dosing, formulation design, dose differentiation for special populations, and predictions related to potential DDIs.
+Simcyp PBPK models describe the drug concentration in different organs behavior across different body tissues and thus help to inform clinical trial design, first-in-human dosing, formulation design, dose differentiation for special populations, and predictions related to potential drug-drug interactions (DDI).